 • Avoid having lightly cooked or raw eggs.

 Transplant recipients sometimes are given vaccines to prevent viruses and infections, such as the flu and pneumonia.
 If a patient develops an infection, the treating doctor will prescribe medicines to treat.

-A bone marrow transplant may completely or partially cure the illness.
-If the transplant is a success, the patient can go back to most of the normal activities as soon as the patient feel well enough.
-Usually it takes up to 1 year to recover fully, depending on what complications occur.
-Complications or failure of the bone marrow transplant can lead to death.
+A bone marrow transplant could utterly or partly cure the ill health.
+Patient can return back to his/her normal activities in case no problems occur after the transplant process.
+Usually, it takes up to one year to recover absolutely, depending on what complications occur.
+Complications or failure of the bone marrow transplant will result in death.

 BloodCancerCure is world’s first such organization working 24*7 on helping blood cancer patients.
 BloodCancerCure works for patients across world by providing the lowest cost for bone marrow transplants, chemotherapy, and Bone marrow test.
 You can contact at +91-8448533753 to talk to our experts at BloodCancerCure for BMT treatment in India.

 1) How many types of cancer are there?

 There are more than 100 types of known cancer types.

 2) What are the early symptoms of blood cancer?

 The most common symptoms of blood cancer include fever or chills, a chronic feeling of fatigue and tiredness, loss of appetite, frequent infections